30 FAQs about divorce settlements.

 4. What effect will it have if I move out of the family home before we are divorced?

-You will still have the same rights to occupy the home as you had before and can move back in if you choose.
+Legally, you will still have the same rights to occupy the home as you had before and can move back in if you choose.
+Practically however it can be more difficult to return to the house once you have moved out.

 There may be practical problems if, for example, your spouse changes the locks.
 While you will be entitled to get back in, it makes sense to ensure that you take anything you may need - such as important documents - with you in the first place.